Community & voluntary controlled schools

 Oversubscription criteria:

-- Children in Public Care (Looked After Children) or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear (to the admissions authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-A looked after child is a child who is (a) in the care of the local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see definition in Section 22(1) of the Children Act 1989.
+- A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear to the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Parents/carers of previously looked after children will be required to provide evidence of the relevant order.
+(For further information, please see note below ‘Looked after and previously looked after children’.)

 - Children who will have a brother or sister in Year 7 to Year 11 of the preferred school at the time of admission.
 Sibling includes full, step, half, foster and adopted brothers and sisters, and any child identifyng as non-binary living as part of that family unit, living at the same address as the pupil seeking admission.